Marc Ostarcevic

-Marko Oštarčević (born 30 October 1941), also credited as Marc Ostarcevic, is a French-Croatian former professional basketball player and coach.
+Marko Oštarčević (born 25 October 1941), also credited as Marc Ostarcevic, is a French-Croatian former professional basketball player and coach.

 Playing career

 Ostarcevic started his playing career with his hometown team Zadar.
 In 1959, he joined first squad.
 In 1961, Ostarcevic signed with Belgrade-based team Crvena zvezda for two seasons.
 Following his departure from Belgrade, he returns to Zadar.
 He was a member of the 1965 Zadar roster led by Giuseppe Gjergja and Krešimir Ćosić that won the Yugoslav League title.

 On 2 June 1964, Ostarcevic was a member of the SR Croatia republic team in a 110–65 lost to the NBA All-Stars team in Karlovac.
 Coached by Red Auerbach, the United States players were Bob Cousy, Tom Heinsohn, K. C. Jones, Jerry Lucas, Bob Pettit, Oscar Robertson, and Bill Russell, while the Croatian team members were Gjergja, Nemanja Đurić, Dragan Kovačić, Mirko Novosel, and Petar Skansi among others.

 Ostarcevic went to France in 1966 where he played for Racing Club France.
 He retired as a player at age 42, with Racing in 1983.
-In 1972, he recorded 72 points in a 126–99 win over Graffenstaden.
+On 21 March 1971, he recorded 64 points in a 126–99 win over Graffenstaden.